 Measure for different curtain styles

-Measure from the hanging rod to 2″ – 4″ below the “apron” (the part of the sill that sticks out).
+Measure from the hanging rod to 2″ – 4″ below the “apron” (the part of the sill that sticks out like a shelf).
 The exact length will depend on the width of the base molding under the apron; you want the curtain to just cover this.

-Measure from the hanging rod to ½” above the sill.
-You want the hem of the curtain close but not touching.
+Measure from the hanging rod to ½” above the apron.
+You want the Hem of the curtain close but not touching.
 As with the floor length, measure both sides.
 If they’re different, take the shorter length.

 Step 5: Calculate Your Fabric Measurements